NullD4201/Armourers-Workshop-1.16-1/docs/index.md

 **Every pull request will be recorded to Actions > Build, even which you've forked.**

 Also, **the pull requests will be recorded to [project document](https://github.com/users/JeonDohyeon/projects/2)**, as `To-Do`(Issues), `In-Progress`(Pull Requests), `Review In Progress`(Review Required), `Reviewer Approved`(Review Done: Approved), `Done/Denied`(Merged/Denied).

+*Tip: If you created an PR to `main`, the PR will be declined.
+However, we'll merge the code into proper place with cloning and pushing.*

 ### Contribute into Localizations